LYxiaotai/MDIC3/README.md

 pip install MDIC3

 ```

+Note that we recommend that users use script files for greater convenience.

 ## Inference of cell-cell communication

 This tutorial is the example analysis with MDIC3 on a test single-cell gene expression profile that contains 2000 genes, 1394 cells, 7 cell types.